micmejia/bible-dump/NKJV/Numbers/Num 2.md

 And his army was numbered at fifty-three thousand four hundred.

 ###### 31
-"All who were numbered of the forces with Dan, one hundred and fifty-seven thousand six hundred--they shall [^j]break camp last, with their [^k]standards."
+"All who were numbered of the forces with Dan, one hundred and fifty-seven thousand six hundred--they shall break camp last, with their standards."

 ###### 32
 These _are_ the ones who were numbered of the children of Israel by their fathers' houses.
 All who were numbered according to their armies of the forces _were_ six hundred and three thousand five hundred and fifty.